OpenRefine/openrefine.org/src/pages/ecosystem.md

 ---
 # OpenRefine Ecosystem

-The OpenRefine ecosystem is composed of multiple communities and use cases.
-The core team is responsible for maintaining OpenRefine, its documentation, and discussion forums.
-The Advisory Committee is responsible for OpenRefine funding and adminstrative task.
+The OpenRefine ecosystem is built around the OpenRefine projet who maintain OpenRefine, the user forum and OpenRefine documentation, and users group who contextualize OpenRefine for their communities usage.

-On the other hand, OpenRefine's user communities adapt the software to meet their specific needs.
-These communities are actively engaged in advocacy, training, and support activities.
-For example, libraries host training sessions for archivists, librarians, and researchers, workshops are organized at data journalist conferences, and dedicated training sessions are tailored for Wikimedians.
+Those user group include data journalist, semantic web enthousiasts, Galleries, Libraries, Archives,and Museums (GLAM), researchers or member of the Wikimedia Mouvement.
+Each communities provide advocacy, training and support activities via medium relevant for their community.
+For example, libraries host training sessions for archivists, librarians, and researchers ; workshops are organized at data journalist conferences ; and dedicated telegram channel are open to support Wikimedians.

-Third-party developers can also create new extensions and reconciliation services compatible with OpenRefine.
+Third-party developers create new extensions and reconciliation services compatible with OpenRefine.
 Reconciliation services allow users to link their datasets with a knowledge graph, while extensions add domain-specific features or integrate OpenRefine into a particular workflow.
 These services expand the capabilities of OpenRefine, enabling users to accomplish their data-related tasks more efficiently.

-### Overview of OpenRefine ecosystem
+Finally the Advisory Committee is responsible for OpenRefine funding and adminstrative task to support the ecosystem.

+The following graphic represent the relationship between OpenRefine and its user communities.
+Click on the 🔗 for more details on each node.
+The blue section represent activities coordinated by the OpenRefine project.

 ```mermaid
 graph TB;